JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "In bash how can i check whether a file exists"}
+{"prompt": "None", "user_message": "In bash how can i check whether a file exists."}